flutter/website/debugging.md

 run`, then, while it is running, you can open the Web page at [http://localhost:8181/](http://localhost:8181/) to connect to your application directly with a statement-level single-stepping debugger.
-If you're using Atom, you can also debug your application using the built-in debugger provided by the aforementioned Flutter plugin.
+If you're using IntelliJ, you can also debug your application using its built-in debugger.

 Observatory also supports profiling, examining the heap, etc. For more information on Observatory, see